HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - The onboard Realtek ALC221 audio doesn't work on Mac OS X Leopard and Tiger.
 Consider using a USB DAC headset/speaker for audio funcionality.
 - The onboard audio is working on Mac OS X Snow Leopard and Lion using [VoodooHDA-FAT](https://github.com/khronokernel/Legacy-Kexts/blob/master/FAT/Zip/VoodooHDA.kext.zip)
 - The onboard audio is working on OS X Mountain Lion and later using AppleALC with layout-id 11.

-This project was created from scratch using the [Dortania](https://dortania.github.io/getting-started/) guide specifically for the HP Z640, but should work on the Z440 and Z480 with a few [adjustments](https://github.com/HJebbour/Z640-Hackintosh/tree/main#pre-installation).

 ## Summary